 Due to its small size, this kite has a rather light pull on the flying line.
 Hence it may be flown by small children.

 As an adult, you will be amazed at how high this little kite will go on polyester sewing thread!

 If you leave your winder attached to the kite, setup time out in the field is zero!
 No wasted time.

 Here's the button, for secure purchases with a credit card or PayPal:

-Ready to see this little kite do it's thing?
-The movie below was taken down at a local beach, in almost perfect weather for it.
+Ready to see this little kite do its thing?
+The movie clip further down was taken down at a local beach, in almost perfect weather for it.
 The breeze was coming almost straight off the ocean.

 For a while, the wind speed dropped a little, so the Paper Sled sank to a low line angle and bobbed constantly from left to right, just a few meters off the sand.
 But then, about half an hour later, the breeze came back and I took this short movie.